cobisja/symfony-remote-login-tutorial/README.md

 ## App #2: Where the users live! - users.example.com

-This App will expose 2 endpoints:
+This App exposes 2 endpoints:

 * Authenticate user:
 ```
 POST http://localhost:8001/login
 ```
-In the payload you'll pass the credentials:
+In the payload you pass the credentials:
 ```json
 {
   "email": "john.doe@example.org",